Remote IP = 126.96.36.199

 - You can also use Skype to communicate with the beamline or an on-site part of your team.

-- Also, Google Talk is available on blXws3 for on-site visitors who have a Google account.
+- In addition, Google Talk is available on blXws3 for on-site visitors who have a Google account.

-- Pidgin instant messanging client supporting most networks is availble on all computers.
+- Pidgin instant messaging client supporting most chat networks is available on all computers.

 9. Logout once finished